OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 If Siri can prove that a possible solution provides results that are _semantically equivalent_ to the results she wants, she knows that the solution is an answer to her problem.
 That means that no matter how she gets the right answer, even if it's just by a "lucky guess", she can recognize that the solution is correct, and give us the right answer.

 In such a scenario, Siri could write some programs for us just by quickly making educated guesses about possible solutions until she guesses correctly.
-She could even start out guessing blindly, and then try to refine her answers until more and more of the semantics associated with her result **become** _semantically equivalent to the correct answer.
+She could even start out guessing blindly, and then try to refine her guesses until more and more of the semantics associated with her result **become** semantically equivalent to the semantics of the desired result.

 How can we teach Siri how to make new guesses, starting from old ones?
 How can we teach her how to create new programs, starting from old ones?